 Dennis is also a puzzle column writer, for Dr. Dobbs’ Journal and for Scientific American.
 What’s that like?

 Well, Dr. Dobbs stopped a couple of years ago, and Scientific American is going through economic problems, so it is not clear that is going to continue, but what is has been like, is it has been fantastically fun.
 Because, first of all, you write puzzles and people send in solutions.
 And when people send in solutions, you become friends with them.
 And so I have what I call my “puzzle brain trust”, because sometimes I invent a puzzle that I can’t solve very well, so I send it out to various members of the puzzle brain trust, and sometimes they come up with much better solutions than mine.
 And it has been a remarkable experience, because I haven’t met my puzzle brain trust, in fact, I just discovered a couple of years ago that one of them happens to be deaf, and I had no idea.
 It has been just a wonderful experience in terms of the intellectual back and forth with many of the people I have communicated with.
-And nothing delights me more than finding somebody who has a better solution than I do, and it’s been also, interesting because, it has helped me formulate problems for the biologists that I work with because sometimes the discipline of making a puzzle out of a problem can help you simplify the problem to its essentials and when you do that, you really start to understand it, and then you start to ask the right questions, and then sometimes you find a better solution.
+And nothing delights me more than finding somebody who has a better solution than I do, and it’s been also interesting, because it has helped me formulate problems for the biologists that I work with because sometimes the discipline of making a puzzle out of a problem can help you simplify the problem to its essentials and when you do that, you really start to understand it, and then you start to ask the right questions, and then sometimes you find a better solution.
 So the combinatorial design that I use for biologists, it turned into a safe cracking problem as a puzzle, where instead of a dial, you have many switches that are three way switches, and the question is: can you open the safe where if two switches (and you don’t know which ones) are in a certain configuration the safe will open.
 It’s a combinatorial design problem, and you explain it that way to biologists, and they understand it, mainly because they secretly want to break into safes, it’s possible!

 So when you publish these puzzles, do you always already have a solution?